jedazard/superpc/README.md

 ================
 ### Installation

-* To install the stable version (1.10) of `superpc` from the [CRAN](https://CRAN.R-project.org/package=superpc) repository, simply download and install the current version (1.10) from the CRAN repository:
+* To install the stable version of `superpc`, simply download and install the current version 1.10) from the [CRAN](https://CRAN.R-project.org/package=superpc)
+repository:

 ```{r}
 install.packages("superpc")